chef/chef-web-docs/chef_master/source/resource_chocolatey_package.rst

 ``returns``
    **Ruby Types:** Integer, Array of Integers

-   New in Chef client 12.18.
+   New in Chef Client 12.18.

    The exit code(s) returned a chocolatey package that indicate success.
 Default is 0.